-Except for bill and journal room services, the period of the contract is from the first day of the 2013 regular legislative session (January 8, 2013) through the last day of the legislative session (unknown, but probably in late April).
+Except for bill and journal room services, the period of the contract is from the first day of the 2015 regular legislative session (Tuesday, January 6, 2015) through the last day of the legislative session (unknown, but probably in late April 2015).

-With respect to bill and journal room services, the period of the contract is from the first day that bills are delivered to the bill and journal room (approximately December 10, 2012) through the last day of the legislative session.
+With respect to bill and journal room services, the period of the contract is from the first day that bills are delivered to the bill and journal room (approximately Monday, December 8, 2014) through the last day of the legislative session.

 The Legislative Assembly meets in session Monday through Friday, with the possibility of meeting in session on a few Saturdays.
 The Legislative Assembly may be in session on Martin Luther King Jr. Day, George Washington's Birthday, and Good Friday.
-The Legislative Assembly is scheduled for a recess from Saturday through Tuesday, March 2-5, 2013.
+The Legislative Assembly is scheduled for a recess from Saturday through Tuesday, February 28 through March 3, 2015.
 The Legislative Assembly is responsible for paying any overtime required under state or federal law if the Legislative Assembly meets on a Saturday or Sunday.
 Otherwise, the contractor is responsible for overtime required to complete projects on a timely basis.

-Number of Employees for Bid Proposals
+Number of Employees for Bid Proposal

-The bid proposal is for five employees:
+The bid proposal is for three and one-half employees:

 - One onsite supervisor;

-- Three full-time employees; and
+- Two full-time employees; and

-- One part-time employee to work 11:00 a.m. to 3:00 p.m.
+- If necessary, one part-time employee to work daily from 11:00 a.m. to 3:00 p.m.